 Cheng believes firmly in two things: first, that art is for the masses, and, second, that the masses are likely, at one time or another, to go to the mall.
 In his K11 Art Malls, which he calls a “new museum model,” Cheng has placed art at their center: retail shopping on the main floors provides both the financial support and the audience for the art displayed in the basement.

-Over the years, Cheng’s K11 Art Foundation opened exhibitions spaces in Hong Kong and Shanghai and has staged more than 60 exhibitions across China’s major cities, with some of the world’s leading contemporary artists, including Katharina Grosse, Guan Xiao, Neïl Beloufa, and a Zhang Enli and Oscar Murillo two-person show.
+Over the years, Cheng’s K11 Art Foundation opened exhibitions spaces in Hong Kong and Shanghai and has staged more than 60 exhibitions across China’s major cities, with some of the world’s leading contemporary artists, including Katharina Grosse, Guan Xiao, Neïl Beloufa, Zhang Enli, and Oscar Murillo.
 The foundation also staged major projects outside of China, including the Armory Show’s 2014 China Symposium Venice Biennale pop-up exhibition of Liang Yuanwei, as well as residencies for Chinese artists across the world, including Enli’s at London’s Royal Academy of Arts and Cheng Ran’s at the New Museum in New York.

 His aim is not only to educate the public about art in general, but also, specifically, to raise the visibility of Chinese contemporary art.
 “I think the new contemporary Chinese art is reinventing Chinese cultural identity and building up a new Chinese culture,” Cheng told ARTnews in 2014.